Houston Garbage Truck Accident Lawyers

 - Failure to adhere to warning sounds

-To help prevent these tragic accidents, garbage and dump trucks all come equipped with side mirrors and loud “beepers” that are intended to notify people when they are backing up.
-However, passenger vehicle drivers can often speed up or illegally try to pass dump trucks, often causing accidents due to lack of visibility beyond the truck.
-Even with the beepers and other safety features in place, garbage and dump trucks can still hit pedestrians, causing severe injuries.
+To help prevent these tragic accidents, garbage trucks all come equipped with side mirrors and loud “beepers” that are intended to notify people when they are backing up.
+However, passenger vehicle drivers can often speed up or illegally try to pass garbage trucks, often causing accidents due to lack of visibility beyond the truck.
+Even with the beepers and other safety features in place, trucks can still hit pedestrians, causing severe injuries.

 Helping Victims of Garbage Truck Crashes in Houston

 After a serious accident, it may seem as though no one is on your side.
 You may have trouble getting the insurance company to take your claim seriously, instead of facing delays or an unfairly low settlement offer that doesn’t cover all of your expenses.
 Do not lose hope.
 There is a team of lawyers ready to fight in your corner—a team that has a proven record of winning in the most complex and difficult cases.
 At Arnold & Itkin, we’re here to alleviate the burden you’re experiencing.
 Our trucking accident attorneys in Houston, Texas are here to protect your rights like no one else can, because we have the experience and resources to go against any opponent.